rbaheti/JavaScript-I-Mini/README.md

 * Add your changes: `git add --all`
 * Commit your changes: `git commit -m "Initial commit"`
 * Push your changes to your fork: `git push origin master`
-* Submit a pull request back to the repo that you forked from.
+* Submit a pull request back to the repo that you forked from (this repo).